prakhar1989/devlog/content/blog/time-tracking.md

 - Start the sleep timer
 - Activate the sleep tracking app
 - Set an alarm to an appropriate time
-- Turn of all wifi lights in the house
+- Turn off all wifi lights in the house

 ### Commute